sarge841/discord-social-ping/README.md

 ### Bot Permissions

+Intents:
+- Message Content Intent (to read messages)

-Your bot needs the following permissions:
+Your bot needs the following permissions when added to your server via OAuth2:
+- Scope: `bot`
+- Permissions:
   - View Channels
   - Send Messages
-- Read Message History
-- Connect (to voice channels for monitoring)
+  - Use Voice Activity

 ## Usage